Gray's Inn: Founding and early years

 The early records of all four Inns of Court have been lost, and it is not known precisely when each was founded.
 The records of Gray's Inn itself are lost until 1569, and the precise date of founding cannot therefore be verified.
 Lincoln's Inn has the earliest surviving records.
-Gray's Inn dates from at least 1370, and takes its name from Baron Grey of Wilton, as the Inn was originally Wilton's family townhouse (or inn) within the Manor of Portpoole.
+Gray's Inn dates from at least 1370, and takes its name from the 1st Baron Grey de Wilton, as the Inn was originally Lord Grey's family townhouse (or inn) within the Manor of Portpoole.
 A lease was taken for various parts of the inn by practising lawyers as both residential and working accommodation, and their apprentices were housed with them.
 From this the tradition of dining in "commons", probably by using the inn's main hall, followed as the most convenient arrangement for the members.
 Outside records from 1437 show that Gray's Inn was occupied by socii, or members of a society, at that date.

-In 1456 Reginald de Gray, the owner of the Manor itself, sold the land to a group including Thomas Bryan.
-A few months later, the other members signed deeds of release, granting the property solely to Thomas Bryan.
-Bryan acted as either a feoffee or an owner representing the governing body of the Inn (there are some records suggesting he may have been a Bencher at this point) but in 1493 he transferred the ownership by charter to a group including Sir Robert Brudenell and Thomas Wodeward, reverting the ownership of the Inn partially back to the Gray family.
+In 1456 the 7th Baron Grey de Wilton, the owner of the Manor itself, sold the land to a group including Thomas Bryan.
+A few months later, the other members signed deeds of release, granting the property solely to Bryan.
+Bryan acted as either a feoffee or an owner representing the governing body of the Inn (there are some records suggesting he may have been a Bencher at this point) but in 1493 he transferred the ownership by charter to a group including Sir Robert Brudenell and Thomas Wodeward, reverting the ownership of the Inn partially back to the Grey family.

-In 1506 the Inn was sold by the Gray family to Hugh Denys and a group of his feoffees including Roger Lupton.
+In 1506 the Inn was sold by the Grey family to Hugh Denys and a group of his feoffees including Roger Lupton.
 This was not a purchase on behalf of the society and after a five-year delay, it was transferred under the will of Denys in 1516 to the Carthusian House of Jesus of Bethlehem (Sheen Priory), which remained the Society's landlord until 1539, when the Second Act of Dissolution led to the Dissolution of the Monasteries and passed ownership of the Inn to the Crown.